dotnet/AspNetDocs/aspnet/whitepapers/index.md

 ---
 uid: whitepapers/index
-title: "Whitepapers | Microsoft Docs"
+title: "Whitepapers for Installing and Configuring ASP.NET| Microsoft Docs"
 author: rick-anderson
 description: "On this page you will find whitepapers to help you install and configure ASP.NET, and to assist you to write secure, fast and flexible ASP.NET applications." ms.author: riande